ColdPorridge/notebook/docs/MLSys/Papers/Bamboo.md

         - This is where a bubble exists.
 In cases where the FRC cannot fit entirely into the bubble, we overlap FRC and FNC as much as we can.

+        - Eager FRC incurs an overall ∼1.5× overhead in GPU memory (that is why Bamboo recommends creating pipelines with 1.5× more nodes)

 #### 4.2.2 Lazy BRC
 perform BRC lazily to reduce backward computation/communication overhead: